Reuse & Recycle

 Where you can give or get items for extended life or responsible disposal

-Books, CDs, DVDs - the public library or St. Paul's on Wood St. drop off bin
+The public library or St. Paul's on Wood St. drop off bin

-Can and bottle redemption (the ones with the $.05 or more on the label)
+Can and Bottle Redemption (the ones with the $.05 or more on the label)

 All stores accept items sold at their store, like Price Chopper

-Clothing - see Multiple Items and Textiles
+Clothing - see below for Textiles or Multiple Items

-Coats - seasonal collection drives:
+Coats - seasonal collection drives

 St. John's the Evangelist on Church St. with the Knights of Columbus